LangGraph for autonomous AI agents: state machines that actually loop

 LangGraph is a framework built on top of LangChain for creating AI agents that need state management and non-linear control flow.
 If your agent needs to loop, branch, retry failed steps, or pause for human approval, LangGraph gives you the primitives to build that without writing a custom state machine from scratch.

 This guide covers building autonomous agents with LangGraph, from basic state machines to cyclical workflows with human-in-the-loop patterns and persistent checkpointing.
+For a concrete application of these patterns, see autonomous AI agents for CI/CD pipeline automation.

-What LangGraph Adds Over Plain LangChain
+What LangGraph adds over plain LangChain

 LangChain agents work fine for simple tool-calling.
 But try building an agent that needs to loop back to a previous step based on output quality, or pause for human approval, or run two tasks in parallel and merge the results.
 That's where plain LangChain agents fall apart.